 Today BEA is introducing new experimental data that map our health care estimates in gross domestic product to the framework of CMS’ National Health Expenditures Account, allowing researchers to get an earlier look at 2022 health care spending number

 The BEA Wire | BEA's Official Blog

-Real gross domestic product (GDP) increased 4.2 percent in the second quarter of 2018, according to the “second” estimate.
-In the first quarter, real GDP increased 2.2 percent… Read More
+Real gross domestic product (GDP) increased at an annual rate of 2.1 percent in the second quarter of 2023, according to the “second” estimate.
+In the first quarter, real GDP increased 2.0 percent.